kevincjackson/Notes/rails_testing_notes.md

   4. Running Tests
   5. Gotchas

----
 ## Methodology & Tools
 BDD and TDD are two methodologies which do the same thing from different starting points.
 Both test features.
 TDD tests internal behavior first and moves out toward the boundaries.
 BDD does the the opposite.

 ## Error Driven: What We Want, Error, Fix
 ## Test First: What We Want, Error, Fix: Same as above + below concepts
 ## Basic TDD / BDD
 * Fail, Pass, Refactor, Repeat
 * Red, Green, Refactor                  #same thing
 * Provides regression testing - testing focused on verifying previously developed and tested software still performs correctly.
 * Clarify what a feature should do
 * Focus on measurable goal
 * Make change with confidence
 * Faster workfow

 ## Agile
 A an iterative development methodology focusing on finishing one feature at a time before moving on to the next feature.

 ## Story Driven Development
   BDD is BDD with an emphasis on things a user can do with the system.

 ## Testing Tools
 * Test::Unit (Rails out the box)
 * Cucumber
 * Shoulda
 * MiniTest
 * RSpec # !
 Gotcha: Note it's RSpec, not Rspec !
 * Capybara - Acceptance Test program designed to web interaction
-        * FactoryGirl - provides a singular source for creating test models, to addres your tests breaking as your model changes.
+* FactoryGirl - provides a singular source for creating test models, to address your tests breaking as your model changes.

-    ##Types of Tests
+## Types of Tests

-        ###Unit Tests : test Models : test::unit
+* Unit Tests : test Models : test::unit
   * Use to test all business logic
   * Use to test corner cases
-        ###Functional Tests - test Views & Controllers
+* Functional Tests - test Views & Controllers
-        ###Integration Tests - test workflows, user stories, sequence of requests ###Feature? / Acceptance Test - test user expectation * Use to test happy path of a feature / not corner cases * Test navigation links
+* Integration Tests - test workflows, user stories, sequence of requests ###Feature? / Acceptance Test - test user expectation * Use to test happy path of a feature / not corner cases * Test navigation links
 ?
 Acceptance / Feature tests - high level black box tests.
-        ###Performance Testing - test speed of requests handled
+* Performance Testing - test speed of requests handled
-        ###Load Testing - now many requests can be handled
+* Load Testing - now many requests can be handled
-        ###Security Testing - test for security vulnerabilities
+* Security Testing - test for security vulnerabilities
 ---

 ## Setup

 ### Workflow
 * Install RSpec and Capybara
 * setup the project to use Rspec
 * create a feature spec file
 * use example groups to group related code examples
 * write code examples with expectations
 * run automated specs

 ### Gemfile
 ```ruby